nathrod/nathrod/README.md

 ###

 <div align="center">
   <p>Exploring the data world, a begginer but with a passion to learn and improve each day.
-I believe curiosity is the key that leads us to change. </br> I am dedicated to enhancing my skills in Python and R every day.
-Additionally, I am exploring the networking and backend development, immersing myself in the intricacies of Java and C++.
-Here, I will share some projects and exercises that I am developing along my learning journey.
+I believe curiosity is the key that leads us to change. </br> Here, I will share some projects and exercises that I am developing along my learning journey.
 </p>
 </div>